KarapetyanSatenik/Interview/epam.md

 12. How we can define function in JS?
 What difference between function declaration and arrow function?

-13. Can we use apply, bind, call for arrow function? and what's the difference between call, apply, bind?
+13. WHat's the difference between call, apply, bind methods?

 14. Can be used Arrow function as a constructor function?